 Scarring And Revisional Surgery

-While your plastic surgeon will aim to minimise the scarring from the surgery, some people are more prone to cars than others.
+While your cosmetic surgeon will aim to minimise the scarring from the surgery, some people are more prone to cars than others.
 Most scars will be positioned discretely and will fade over time, however, if you do scar you should discuss this with your surgeon.

 In the majority of cases, breast lift surgery will not need revisional surgery, but you should discuss your expectations and risks with your surgeon.